Preston bus station: Threatened demolition

 The building was threatened with demolition as part of the City Council's Tithebarn redevelopment project.
 After the Tithebarn development was abandoned, there were still proposals to demolish the bus station and replace it with a small interchange near the railway station.

 In 2000, opposition to demolition led to a failed application for listed building status by English Heritage.
 Preston Borough Council (as it was then known) opposed the application.

 Putting forward the case for a smaller terminus, a report, commissioned by the council and Grosvenor in 2000, stated that "buses arriving and leaving the bus station have very low bus occupancy rates indicating that passengers alight and board elsewhere in the town centre.
 The bus station car park similarly suffers from the poor pedestrian linkages."
 Listing was subsequently rejected.

-A survey conducted by the Lancashire Evening Post in May 2010 found that Preston Bus Station was Preston people's favourite building.
+A survey conducted by the Lancashire Evening Post in May 2010 found that Preston Bus Station was the favourite building of the people of Preston.

 A further application to list the bus station was rejected in 2010 and a review of the decision was turned down in 2011.
 It featured on the 2012 World Monument Fund's list of sites at risk.

 In 2012, John Wilson of Fulwood in Preston and a member of the "Save Preston Bus Station" campaign presented a petition of 1435 signatures to Preston City Council calling for a referendum on the future of the bus station and argued that 80% of Preston people surveyed supported keeping the bus station and investing in it.
-Councillors voted to reject a referendum, with only 1 councillor, Terry Cartwright of Deepdale ward voting in favour.
+Councillors voted to reject a referendum, with only one councillor, Terry Cartwright of Deepdale ward, voting in favour.

 On 7 December 2012, Preston City Council announced that the bus station would be demolished.
 They said that it would cost £23m to refurbish it and more than £5m just to keep it standing; although they also conceded that demolition would cost an estimated £1.8m.
 The Twentieth Century Society, which opposed the scheme, stated that a fraction of this amount would maintain the building while proposals to retain it were being worked up.

-In 2013, listed building status was applied for again by The Twentieth Century Society and this time it was granted Grade II listed building status.
+In 2013, listed building status was applied for again by The Twentieth Century Society; and this time it was granted, at Grade II status.